Bravos-Power/pyoframe/docs/contribute/index.md

 pre-commit install
 ```

 4. Run `pytest` to make sure everything is working.
+The only errors you should see are those related to a solver not being installed.
 If not, [open an issue](https://github.com/Bravos-Power/pyoframe/issues/new)!

 ## Writing documentation